Tuesday’s ‘The Young And The Restless’ Spoilers: Sharon Stuns Adam

-The Young and the Restless spoilers for Tuesday, August 6 bring a fight between brothers Nick and Adam Newman, which Sharon breaks up.
-Then, Sharon and Adam feel an old familiar spark.
+The Young and the Restless spoilers for Tuesday, August 6, bring a fight between brothers Nick and Adam Newman, which Sharon breaks up.
+Sharon and Adam then feel an old familiar spark.
 Plus, Lola tries to make peace with Summer, but it could end up backfiring on her.

-Nick (Joshua Morrow) loses his temper and punches Adam (Mark Grossman), according to SheKnows Soaps.
-Adam taunts Nick about not being Christian’s biological father, and he threatens to tell Christian the truth every time they’re together, and Nick eventually lashes out at Adam.
+Nick (Joshua Morrow) will lose his temper and punches Adam (Mark Grossman), according to SheKnows Soaps.
+Adam taunts Nick about not being Christian’s biological father, and he threatens to tell Christian the truth every time they’re together.
+This causes Nick to eventually lash out at Adam.
 Sharon (Sharon Case) shows up in time to see Nick punch Adam, and she breaks it up.
 Adam plans to use Nick’s explosive temper against him in the court case for Christian’s custody.

 Adam’s face is messed up, but he is not interested in going to get medical help despite Sharon’s pleas, so Sharon helps him get home.
 At Adam’s penthouse, she cleans his wounds.
 Of course, Adam fails to tell Sharon that he egged Nick on, and he makes her believe that Nick felt so furious by seeing him with Christian that he exploded and punched Adam.
 Sharon falls for Adam’s lies hook, line, and sinker.
 She asks Adam if he plans to use the fight against Nick, but Adam brushes off all of Sharon’s questions about his brother.